Raphis-GitHub/Ray-Tracing-Java-Rendering-Engine/README.md

 ## 📄 License

-This project was developed as part of advanced coursework in Software Engineering and Computer Graphics.
+This project was developed as an Advanced showcase of Software Engineering and Computer Graphics.
 Code is available for educational reference and portfolio demonstration.

 ---